+My path to brand leadership began in ad agencies, where I worked as an art director after completing my brand advertising training at the Academy of Art University.
 Curiosity and a commitment to continuous learning led me to leave agency life in 2006 for freelance work.
-In 2010, I accepted a three-month marketing contract at the California Museum that evolved into a decade-long role and reshaped the trajectory of my work.
+In 2010, I accepted a three-month contract at the California Museum that evolved into a decade-long role and reshaped the trajectory of my practice.

 2. Alignment is a strategic discipline.

-4. Craft elevated by technology.
+4. Craft scales when strengthened by technology.

-6. Co-creation strengthens solutions.
+6. Co-creation creates stronger solutions.

-7. Diversity expands opportunity.
+7. Diversity expands commercial opportunity.

 Led by Graham Robertson, Top 10 CMO